longtimedeveloper/fonts2yaml/README.md

 #### Karl why didn't you publish the tool as a package in pub.dev?

 Great question!

+I want to wait until the above `dart pub global activate` issue is corrected so users will not have to edit a file to use the Dart SDK feature.

 I want to see if the Flutter community is interested in this tool before spending a lot of time publishing a package.
 Let me know your thoughts in the <a href="https://github.com/longtimedeveloper/fonts2yaml/discussions" target="_blank">fonts2yaml DIscussions</a> tab.